RezSat/Ceylonicus/README.md

 ## How to Run

 ### Method - 1
 Clone this repo and run `IDE.py`, which is a simple GUI to run the Ceylonicus Source Code.
-Make sure you have python and pyqt5 installed. or use `main.py`.
-Command when using `main.py` is `python main.py filename.cyl`. (se the appropriate python command according to your os)
+Make sure you have python and pyqt5 installed, or use `main.py`.
+Command when using `main.py` is `python main.py filename.cyl`. (use the appropriate python command according to your os)

 ### Method - 2
 Simple, Just use the executable from the latest release.
 (Works only on Windows Platform)